luxuriance19/magenta/magenta/models/music_vae/js/README.md

 `yarn install` to get dependencies

-`yarn run build` to produce a commonjs version with typescript definitions for MusicVAE in the `es5/` folder that can then be consumed by others over NPM.
+`yarn build` to produce a commonjs version with typescript definitions for MusicVAE in the `es5/` folder that can then be consumed by others over NPM.

-`yarn run bundle` to produce a bundled version in `dist/`.
+`yarn bundle` to produce a bundled version in `dist/`.

-`yarn run build-demo` to build the demo.
+`yarn build-demo` to build the demo.

 `http-server demo/` to see it working.